bluesky-social/bsky-docs/docs/tutorials/creating-a-post.md

 }
 ```

-The `langs` field indicates the post language, which can be an array of strings in BCP-47 format.

 You can include multiple values in the array if there are multiple languages present in the post.
 The Bluesky Social client auto-detects the languages in each post and sets them as the default `langs` value, but a user can override the configuration on a per-post basis.

 ## Mentions and Links

 Mentions and links are annotations that point into the text of a post.
-They are actually part of a broader system for rich-text "facets."
+They are actually part of a broader system for [rich-text facets](/docs/advanced-guides/post-richtext).
 Facets only support links and mentions for now, but can be extended to support features like bold and italics in the future.

 Suppose we have a post: